cyberpete2244/kleinanzeigenAlert/README.md

 ## ChangeLog
   1.2 (forked) -> 2.0
-* Database rework
+* database rework
-* Searches are added in DB directly
+* searches are created in database directly
-* Items filtering by distance possible.
+* items filtering by distance possible.
 Distance can be defined globally or per search.
-* Headers for scraper are generated randomly using ScrapeOPS API
+* headers for scraper are generated randomly using ScrapeOPS API
-* Searching Ebay is possible.
-Matching of items to Kleinanzeigen searches is consequent executions
+* searching Ebay is possible indirectly: matching of items to Kleinanzeigen searches is done on consequent executions

 ## Future Plans
 * add functionality to interact with script via telegram.
+* add cli option to add, edit, remove searches and types